Share

 Feed 80% sugar / 20% water (4:1 ratio by weight).
 If treating for Nosema, you can go to 60/40 to help bees distribute the medication.

-Basic configuration errors - using the wrong super type, skipping the follower board, incorrect entrance plug orientation - compromise the thermal seal that makes the system work.
+Basic configuration errors - using the wrong super type, misusing the follower board, incorrect entrance plug orientation - compromise the thermal seal that makes the system work.

 Follow the site preparation and hive placement guide exactly.
 Use Primal Bee supers - they are compatible with standard medium and deep Langstroth and medium Dadant frames for honey extraction.
 Start with the correct number of frames for your colony strength and add supers only when the colony is ready.